ClassicOldSong/ApolloLauncherExport/README.md

     *   A confirmation message ("Done!
 Daijishō files (.art) created!" or "Done!
 ES-DE files (.artes) created!") will appear.

 ## Frontend Configuration

+### Pegasus Frontend

+*   Run the script and select "Pegasus".
+*   Select your `sunshine.conf` file.
+*   A new folder will be created under `export/pegasus/<Your Host Name>/`.
+*   This folder contains:
+    *   `metadata.pegasus.txt`: This is the main metadata file for Pegasus.
+It defines a collection for your streamed games, using your computer's name (from `sunshine.conf`) as the collection title.
+It also lists all your games and links them to their respective `.artp` files.
+    *   A series of `.artp` files, one for each game, named with the game's UUID (e.g., `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.artp`).
+Each file contains the game's name and its UUID.
+Pegasus uses the UUID from the filename (`{file.basename}`) to launch the game via Moonlight.
+*   **Setup in Pegasus Frontend:**
+    1. Copy the generated folder (e.g., `<Your Host Name>`) into one of your Pegasus game directories.
+    2. In Pegasus, go to `Settings` -> `Set game directories` and ensure the path to this folder (or its parent) is added.
+    3. Pegasus should now find your games.
+The launch command is configured to use `am start` to launch Moonlight directly with the correct host and game UUIDs.

 ### Daijishō